-Although rare, some people may lose the ability to control their eye movements and thus be unable to benefit from eye-gaze tracking technology.
+Although rare, some people may lose the ability to control their eye movements and thus be unable to benefit from eye gaze tracking technology.
 Fatigue and changes in thinking can also limit the use.
-In addition, medications such as muscle relaxants and those used to control pain and anxiety can affect pupil dilation, which may also impede the use of eye-gaze tracking technology.
-Previous eye surgeries, such as those for cataracts and cornea implants, may exclude the use of eye-gaze tracking.
-While advances in technology are improving the options available to those who have physical impairments, it is possible that technology may not be able to aid communication when a person becomes totally "locked-in."
+While advances in technology are improving the options available to those who have physical impairments, it is possible that technology may not be able to aid communication when a person becomes totally "locked in."